AviatrixSystems/Docs/HowTos/periodic_ping.rst

 IP Address              			      The destination IP of a device on the remote end of the tunnel
 ===============================     =================================================================

-Set the desired values and then click "Enable."
+Set the desired values (ie, Interval 3 & IP Address 10.200.1.8) and then click "Enable."
 The Gateway will now ping the remote device in intervals of seconds.
 The ping will orginate from the Gateway's local IP.

 Additional Notes
 --------------